Driving While License is Suspended, Canceled, or Revoked

 Driving without knowledge is considered a moving violation which means that there is no jail time.
-The more serious form is driving with knowledge which has the possibility of jail time.Why It Is Important to Have a Competent Defense Attorney
+The more serious form is driving with knowledge which has the possibility of jail time.Why it is Important to Have a Competent Defense Attorney in West Palm Beach

 The state prosecutor has to prove beyond a reasonable doubt: